intona/json-parser/README.md

 The main parsing function, json_parse_destructive(), mutates the input text (i.e. it writes to the memory pointed to by the text argument).
-This is an attempt to save memory.
-Parsed string values do not need to be allocated from the provided memory region.
-The less tricky json_parse() simply copies the full input, and then performs destructive parsing on it.
+This is an attempt to save memory: JSON string values can be unescaped and 0-terminated within the input memory, instead of allocating them separately from the working memory.
+The more user-friendly json_parse() always copies string values.

 An option to make the parser use malloc() was added later.
 To reduce code duplication, json.c was made to handle both code paths (with and without malloc).